elanatframework/Code_behind/README.md

 ![](https://github.com/elanatframework/Code_behind/assets/111444759/986799af-538a-4aca-b7fc-a5b8153c5a24)
 # Code_behind
-Code-Behind library is a backend framework.
+CodeBehind library is a backend framework.
 This library is a programming model based on the MVC structure, which provides the possibility of creating dynamic aspx files (similar to .NET Standard) in .NET Core and has high serverside independence.
-Soon we will expand this project so that in future versions you can experience both MVC and Code-Behind without coding in the view.
+Soon we will expand this project so that in future versions you can experience both MVC and CodeBehind without coding in the view.

 ![aspx file in .NET Core](https://github.com/elanatframework/Code_behind/assets/111444759/e5375793-31b2-4465-966a-1c3f5d7d03a1)

+Programming in CodeBehind is simple.
+The simplicity of the CodeBehind project is the result of two years of study and research on back-end frameworks and how they support web parts.

+###  CodeBehind story
+First, CodeBehind was supposed to be a back-end framework for the C++ programming language; our project in C++ was going well, we built the listener structure and we were even able to implement fast-cgi in the coding phase for the Windows operating system.
+Windows operating system test with nginx web server was very stable and fast; but for some reason, we stopped working and implemented CodeBehind on .NET Core version 7.

+### Elanat was created using CodeBehind

 CodeBehind is a stable and reliable framework; [Elanat](https://elanat.net) is the most powerful .NET system implemented using the CodeBehind framework.

 [https://github.com/elanatframework/Elanat](https://github.com/elanatframework/Elanat)

 ![Elanat is based on CodeBehind](https://github.com/elanatframework/Code_behind/assets/111444759/ca6f8d80-65ae-4b4c-b2e2-c8d4b1270b46)

+ ### CodeBehind advantages

+CodeBehind is a flexible framework.
+CodeBehind inherits all the advantages of ASP.NET Core and gives it more simplicity, power and flexibility.

+CodeBehind, like the default ASP.NET Core, supports multiple platforms, and in the test conducted by the Elanat team, it also has high stability on Linux.

+CodeBehind occupies less memory resources (ram) than ASP.NET Core.

+Aspx pages are compiled in CodeBehind and their calling is done at a very high speed, so that the path of the aspx file is not even referred to during the calling.

-One of the great features that Code-Behind gives you is the support for DLL libraries.
-You can add all the .NET Core DLL libraries that you have created into the bin directory located in wwwroot so that the Code-Behind will call all of them.
+One of the great features that CodeBehind gives you is the support for DLL libraries.
+You can add all the .NET Core DLL libraries that you have created into the bin directory located in wwwroot so that the CodeBehind will call all of them.

 We added Code_behind in Nuget so that you can access it easily.
 You can use it in: